joemoose/dungeoneers.d20/docs/spells.md

 ## Recharging a Spell

 Once all three anima in a tablet are depleted, its spell can no longer be cast.
 Each tablet, however, has a recharge condition.
-Fulfilling this condition rekindles the spirit within the tablet and restores three anima.
+Fulfilling this condition rekindles the spirit within the tablet and restores three animas.

 ## Selling a Spell